pablotech80/body_analyzer/README.md

 ## **Description**

-The **Bio Analyzer** API allows for advanced biometric calculations and initial nutritional recommendations from basic user data.
+The **Bio Analyze** API allows for advanced biometric calculations and initial nutritional recommendations from basic user data.

 It is designed as a **BACKEND** tool that can be integrated with a web form or app to capture input data.